Obdach: Coat of arms

-Due to the merging of municipalities, the coat of arms lost its official validity on January 1, 2015.
-The re-award was effective as of January 1, 2016.
+Due to the merging of municipalities, the coat of arms lost its official validity on 1 January 2015.
+The re-award took effect on 1 January 2016.

 The new blazon (coat of arms description) reads:

 "In blue shield over green shield base between two silver towers with three battlements each and a black openwork round arched window on the ground floor set a silver ashlar, two-story wall with openwork round gate with raised portcullis and two black openwork high rectangular windows on each floor; above the gate a tower with three black pierced round arched windows and golden, below wavy closed hood together with black pierced round arched window, pommel and pennant flying off to the left."